 - Larvae:- After 7 to 14 days, larvae hatch from the laid eggs.
 They are transparent and white.
 They repeatedly molt and grow hair.
 These hooked hairs permit them to attach themselves hence easily carried by workers.
 The adult works provide the larvae with regurgitated juices and food.

-- Pupa:- After completion of all the skin molts, larvae turn into pupae after a month.
+- Pupa:- After completion of all the skin molts, larvae turns into pupae after a month.
 Pupae are waxy and white with folded antennae and legs.

 - Adult:- This is the last growth stage.
 The pupa becomes an adult after 6 to 10 weeks.
 Female ants hatch from fertilized eggs while the unfertilized eggs hatch into male ants.
 The newborns are dark and after a few hours, their exoskeletons harden.

-The Advantage Of Pest Control Done By A Pest Control Company
+Advantage of Pest Control done by a Pest Control Company

-The pest control company is qualified and knows the most appropriate methods for eliminating ants.
+The pest control company is qualified and knows the most appropriate methods of eliminating ants.
 Homeowners are likely to apply ineffective control measures.

 As much as they are harmful, ants are also beneficial to humans, just as the earthworms are.
 Through their tunneling, the soil is well aerated.
 Some ant species feed on harmful pests that are detrimental to crops.
 When the tunnels get deep in the ground, ants make some chambers through which oxygen seeps into the ground, spreads in the tunnels and supply oxygen to the soil as well as plant roots.

 They also take back organic substances to their nests which add nutrients to the soil.
 The large diverse diet of ants is useful since they contribute to decomposition.
 They also remove waste products that would have rotten and gotten infected with diseases.